Permafrost/Tundra/SERVICES.md

 Converts a `String`, `byte[]` or `java.io.InputStream` object to a `String` object.

+If given an `java.io.InputStream` object, the input stream will be read completely and then closed.

 #### Inputs:

 * `$content` is a `String`, `byte[]` or `java.io.InputStream` object